-Continued development of proficiency of clinical techniques emphasizing advanced periodontal instrumentation techniques.
+Continues developing proficiency in clinical techniques emphasizing advanced periodontal instrumentation techniques.
 Class meets during summer pre-session.
 Prerequisite: program consent.

 Cross-listed as NURS 325.
-Overview of the process of evidence based practice for health care.
-Emphasizes the discovery and analysis of evidence to support clinical practice.
+Emphasizes the discovery, analysis and application of evidence to support clinical practice.
 Open to nonmajors.
-Prerequisite: program consent.
+Prerequisite: departmental consent.

 Surveys general pathology of tissues and organs of human anatomy.
 Discusses dental pathology of the teeth, dental pulp and oral tissues with emphasis on clinical and radiographic recognition of those pathologies.
 Prerequisite: program consent.